retroelec/T-HMI-C64/README.md

 First adapt the file Makefile and choose the board and the keyboard type you want the binary files to be uploaded for (adapt variables BOARD and KEYBOARD).
 Furthermore, you may need to adjust the PORT variable.
-Binary files for the T-HMI and Waveshare ESP32-S3-LCD-2.8 development boards are also part of the git repository, so you don't have to compile them yourself if you don't want to.
+Binary files for the development boards can be downloaded from https://github.com/retroelec/T-HMI-C64/actions (select the latest run to see the artifacts), so you don't have to compile them yourself if you don't want to.

 Afterwards you can upload the binary files:
 make upload